yuval-a/gpu.js-experiments/README.md

 # gpu.js-experiments

-This repostiory is dedicated to experiments and benchmarks using the General Purpose Computing GPU Javascript library [GPU.JS](https://github.com/gpujs/gpu.js).
+This repository is dedicated to experiments and benchmarks using the General Purpose Computing GPU Javascript library [GPU.JS](https://github.com/gpujs/gpu.js).

 # Getting started
 * After installing node modules using `npm install`, `GPU.JS`, and `Benchmark.JS` (the library used for benchmarking) will be installed.